 - In "Russian Rhapsody" after the gremlins sabotage Hitler's plane and they drop it on top of him, after they sing a song he pops up out of the ground laughing and says in a goofy voice "Nazies is the cwaziest peoples".

 - Not quite played straight in "Duck Amuck", because it actually makes sense, but not within the context: Daffy quotes Longfellow's The Village Blacksmith after the artist turns his parachute into an anvil.

 Daffy: Under a spreading chestnut-tree

 [the anvil is erased and replaced with a large artillery shell]

 With large and sinewy... [shell explodes when hit] hAaAnDs...

 - In "Deduce, You Say", another Daffy short, this one with Porky Pig, this little exchange takes place, after Daffy, as Dorlock Holmes, gets beaten up by the Shropshire Slasher:

-- In "Muscle Tussel", a body builder makes good on his threat to knock Daffy's head so far down "you'll need to open your shirt to order lunch".
-Daffy does so, and mutters "One cheeseburger, hold the onions."
+- In "Muscle Tussel", a body builder makes good on his threat to knock Daffy's head so far down between his shoulders "you'll need to unbutton your vest to eat".
+Daffy does so, and mutters, "One cheeseburger, hold the onions."

 - In "Scentimental Romeo", after Penelope clobbers Pepe Le Pew, he sees multiple Penelopes.
 His response; "The one in the middle may remain.
 The rest of you, another day..."